s33po/atomic-kitten/README.md

 - Backported GNOME 48 from the CentOS Hyperscale SIG
 - Newer mainline kernel from the CentOS Kmods SIG
   - Intention to track the next LTS kernel (most likely 6.18) when available
-- Multimedia codecs from Negativo17
+- Non-free multimedia codecs from Negativo17
 - Firefox ESR removed in favor of the Flatpak version
-- Full virtualization host support and (partial) AppImage support
+- Virtualization and AppImage support
 - Web-based system administration via Cockpit
 - Visual Studio Code included in the image
 - Curated set of tools, utilities, and fonts